 Note: This story also appears in the December/January issue of the Sho'men Club Newsletter.
 To become a member of the Sho'men Club, click here.

-Women's swimmer Morgan Phillips spent the fall semester in Spain and writes about her experience from the Iberian Peninsula.
+Women's swimmer Mary Stroman spent the fall semester in Australia and writes about her experience in the Land Down Under.
 Here is her experience.